 Colan has launched the world’s first range of cloth masks using inherent anti-viral fabrics.
-The COLAN PAM™ range of masks are made using Metis PCA™ fibre, proven to inactivate SARS-CoV-2, the virus which causes COVID-19 and has been given TGA certification as a Class 1 medical device.
+The COLAN PAM™ range of masks are made using Metis PCA™ fibre, proven to inactivate SARS-CoV-2, the virus which causes COVID-19.
+Metis PCA fibre has been included in the Australian Register of Therapeutic Goods as a Class 1 Medical Device

 - Colan Australia has released the world’s first re-useable cloth mask with inherent anti-viral properties.